Amanjainji/DSA/README.md

 - ✅ Clean and readable C++ code
 - ✅ Covers basics to advanced concepts
 - ✅ Useful for interviews and competitive programming
-- ✅ Inspired by popular sheets (Striver, LeetCode, etc.)
+- ✅ Inspired by popular sheets (Striver, LeetCode, Love Babbar etc.)

----

-## 📂 Repository Structure
-DSA/
-│
-├── Arrays/
-├── Backtracking/
-├── BinarySearch/
-├── BinaryTree/
-├── Bit_Manipulation/
-├── DP-striver/
-├── Disjoint Set/
-├── Dynamic Programming/
-├── Graphs/
-├── Greedy/
-├── HashMaps/
-├── Heaps and Sort/
-├── Leetcode_practice/
-├── Linked list/
-├── MCM-striver/
-├── Maths/
-├── Recursion/
-├── Stack/
-├── Strings/
-├── Striver-Algos/
-├── Trie/
-├── Vector/
-├── postfix prefix/
-├── queue/
-└── two-pointer & sliding-window/

 Each folder contains **`.cpp` files** related to that topic.

 ---